KenticoDevTrev/Typescript-React-Baseline/readme.md

 ## First Time Startup
 Make sure you have [npm installed](https://www.npmjs.com/get-npm) on your computer globally.

-When you have your folder, open a powershell at the root of your folder and type `npm install` which will restore the `node_modules` folder.
+At the root of this folder, open a powershell and run `npm install` which will restore the `node_modules` folder.

 While these commands shouldn't be necessary, it doesn't hurt to also have react installed globally (run these from powershell)